jcarlos-prieto/niliBOX/README.md

 In summary, the process to fully compile the application is the following:
 1. Modify the source, either core application or drivers.
 2. If you have made a change in a label, run ztranslate and add the translation to the corresponding file under _TS.
-3. If you have modified anything on any resource (driver, laguage or theme), run zcompile.
+3. If you have modified anything on any resource (driver, language or theme), run zcompile.
 4. Open the project file (CMakeList.txt) with Qt Creator and compile the core application.

 ## Distribution